Samsung Pay Sports Betting Deposits

 Payments are then verified via your Galaxy device’s fingerprint reader, face scanner, or passcode before sending, adding yet another layer of protection.

 When it comes to who accepts Samsung Pay among all the best online sportsbooks, you can use the service with any betting operator that takes credit cards, debit cards, prepaid cards, or international gift card payments.

 All of the legal online sportsbooks we recommend support these deposit options.

-If you want to make private P2P payments to buy or sell online gambling vouchers, Bovada LV is currently the only major USA betting site that supports this system (though other sites should deploy their own voucher options soon).
+If you want to make private P2P payments to buy or sell online gambling vouchers or use MatchPay, Bovada LV is currently the only major USA betting site that supports these systems (though other sites should deploy their own similar options soon).